GenericMappingTools/gmt/INSTALL.md

 This file provides instructions for installing GMT binary packages on different operating systems.
 Please refer to the [Building Instructions](BUILDING.md) for compiling GMT source package (either stable release or development version).
-Note: Distributions may not all update at the same time so check if GMT 6 is available first.

 ## Contents